-After leave Phantom Zone, Zaora and her fellow Kryptonians would cause havoc among the humans upon the Earth inside the pocket universe trying to conquer the Earth itself.
+After leaving Phantom Zone, Zaora and her fellow Kryptonians would cause havoc among the humans upon the Earth inside the pocket universe trying to conquer the Earth itself.
 After they saw how resistant the humans were to their conquest the three Kryptonians destroyed the Earth's atmosphere killing nearly all life on Earth.
 Superman had to intervene by stripping the three Kryptonians of there powers by using gold kryptonite.
-After they were left powerless, Superman would completely destroy them by using green kryptonite in punishment of what they had done on the Earth.
+After they were left powerless, Superman would completely destroy them by using green kryptonite in a punishment for what they had done on the Earth.

 New 52 / Prime Earth